Traditional Arts Apprenticeships

 The first step in the reconsideration process is to consult with the appropriate program staff to discuss the review process that concluded in the Mass Cultural Council’s decision.
 If the applicant wishes to pursue a reconsideration, a request must be sent to the Mass Cultural Council’s Executive Director, in writing, within 30 days of the Mass Cultural Council’s notification to the applicant of its decision.

-- Applicant Information (Master Artist)
+- Applicant Information (Mentor Artist)

 - Apprenticeship Information

-- Master Artist Narrative
+- Mentor Artist Narrative

 - Apprenticeship Narrative